tishamishra/mito67/WEBSITE_MIGRATION_PROMPT.md

 2. **SEO Variation:** Change meta descriptions by 30-40% while keeping the same intent.

+3. **Title/Description Length:** Keep title under 60 characters, description under 160 characters.

+4. **Capitalization:** Brand name should be capitalized at sentence starts, lowercase in middle of sentences.

-3. **Legal Pages:** Privacy Policy, Terms, etc. can be similar but should have unique wording.
+5. **Legal Pages:** Privacy Policy, Terms, etc. can be similar but should have unique wording.

-4. **Images:** Use different images if possible, or at least update alt text.
+6. **Images:** Use different images if possible, or at least update alt text.

-5. **Testing:** Always test the site after migration to ensure everything works.
+7. **Testing:** Always test the site after migration to ensure everything works.

-6. **Search Engines:** Submit new sitemap to Google Search Console and Bing Webmaster Tools.
+8. **Search Engines:** Submit new sitemap to Google Search Console and Bing Webmaster Tools.

 ---